Bhabagrahirout/DemoAutomationSite/README.md

 # DemoAutomationSite
-This is contain demo site for automation testing.
+This is contains demo sites for automation testing.

     • demo.competethemes.com